 For a study start in the winter semester 2021/2022:

 - April 15, 2021 until August 15, 2021

 The program begins by building up fundamental mathematical and natural sciences and engineering expertise.
 Then, students can select their own focus area depending on their specific interests.
 The program also includes non-technical subject areas as well.
 Accompanying internships are completed in small groups at the university's laboratories, and are a key part of the degree.
 Finally, students complete a research project and a Bachelor’s thesis to implement what they have learned in practice in a regional company or university laboratory.
 The degree program uses a modular structure, and modules are reviewed frequently.

 The degree program is six semesters long.
 A ten-week internship must be completed by the end of the fourth semester.
 Appropriate technical training may be completed in place of the internship.

-Topics: Mechanical engineering, Technology, Climate protection and Energy, Engineering sciences, Current: New study courses in 2020
+Topics: Mechanical engineering, Technology, Climate protection and Energy, Engineering sciences, Current: New study courses

 Duration: 6 semester